 As a Home Stager I see this every day.
 Here’s a starter list of my favorite ways and places to donate, and dispose of unwanted items in Westchester County.
 Be sure to contact them first for latest info on hours, and confirm your donation can be accepted.

 Books: Donate your books, maybe even CDs and DVDs to your local library.
 Funds raised from their book sales and on-site book stores support library programs.
+(There is no demand for VCR tapes, just toss those).
 Here’s contact info for all 36 member libraries.

 Eyeglasses: Lions Club International collects, sorts and distributes unneeded eyeglasses.
 Each chapter maintains their own collection sites, find your local chapter here, or mail them to your local recycling center.